About

 the Artist

-an early age.
+in the arts has been apparent from an early age.
 While growing up in Nashville, TN, he actively pursued what artistic avenues he could, taking lessons in

 various media, studying art history, and visiting all the art